jishnu001/massCalc/readme.md

 1. Download the zip file
 2. Extract the zip file
 3. Go to dist folder and find the jar file
-4. run "java -jar  massCalc.jar <options as given above>
+4. run java -jar  massCalc.jar <options as given above>

 Shout out to https://github.com/MiningPotatoes/PeriodicTable-API for the awesome Periodic Table data